LDAR-Sim/LDAR_Sim/LDAR-Sim_inputs.md

     * inputs
     * install
     * outputs
-    * module_code
+    * src
     * simulations

   * LDAR-Sim_inputs.md
   * LICENSE.txt
   * README.md

 The **Root** folder includes all code, inputs, and outputs necessary to running LDAR-Sim.
-From a software perspective, the root folder is the parent to the module_code folder (folder containing LDAR_sim_main).
+From a software perspective, the root folder is the parent to the src folder (folder containing LDAR_sim_main).
 This folder will be always be the root folder when making relative references in LDAR-Sim.
 For example, if input_directory is specified as *./inputs* from anywhere in the code, the targeted folder will be *{absolute_path_to} / Root / inputs*.

 The **inputs** folder contains input files required to run LDAR-SIM.
 These include Airport files, empirical leak and vent data, facility lists, subtype distributions, and legacy program input parameter files (<V2.0).

 The **outputs** folder stores all output data files produced by LDAR-SIM.
 The folder is cleaned, and added if required each time ldar_sim_main is run.

-The **module_code** folder stores the python source code.
-The main code of LDAR_SIM, LDAR_sim_main.py is stored in the base folder of module_code.
+The **src** folder stores the python source code.
+The main code of LDAR_SIM, LDAR_sim_main.py is stored in the base folder of src.

 The **simulations** stores >V2 input parameter files. -- This is currently in development and may be changed before V2 release--.